Toenail Fungus: Symptoms, Causes, and Support Strategies

 Candida or Fungal Infections

-Candida Albicans is a strain of yeast that occurs naturally in the digestive tracts of humans.
-In low amounts, it coexists with a diverse array of other microorganisms to make up the gut microbiome.
 When certain conditions allow candida to proliferate, problems can occur.
 It makes its home within the mucous membranes of the intestinal tract.
 When overgrowth occurs, it can compromise this fragile barrier and make its way into the bloodstream.

-Candida overgrowth is one of the most common fungal infection that you may encounter.
+Candida overgrowth is one of the most common fungal infections that you may encounter.
 It can compromise your immune system and digestion, increase inflammation, and cause a list of issues, including problems with your skin and nails.
 Beyond Candida, you may develop other fungal infections.

 Having a Candida or fungal infection in your body can increase your risk of developing symptoms on your foot or toes and having toenail fungus.
 Candida is even responsible for specific toenail fungal infections.
 According to a 2008 book, Pediatric Emergency Medicine, Candidal onychomycosis is a form of toenail fungus that’s caused by a Candida infection that affects the entire nail (5).